cisagov/icsnpp-modbus/README.md

 cp -r icsnpp-modbus/scripts/ $zeek_install_dir/share/zeek/site/icsnpp-modbus
 ```

-If you are using a site deployment, simply add echo `@load icsnpp-modbus` to your local.site file.
+If using a site deployment, simply add echo `@load icsnpp-modbus` to the local.site file.

-If you are not using site/local.zeek or another site installation of Zeek and just want to run this package on a packet capture you can add `icsnpp-modbus` to your command to run this plugin's scripts on the packet capture:
+If users are not using site/local.zeek or another site installation of Zeek and want to run this package on a packet capture, they can add `icsnpp-modbus` to the command to run this plugin's scripts on the packet capture:

 ```bash
 zeek -Cr icsnpp-modbus/tests/traces/modbus_example.pcap icsnpp-modbus